-I meant to post this earlier, but things happened, like turkey, NaNo, and all the stuff I’ve left at my parents’ house showing up on my doorstep, which sadly had all the things I didn’t want and none of the things I did want, and needed a home before the mess took over.
+I meant to post this earlier, but things happened, like turkey, NaNo, and all the stuff I’ve left at my parents’ house showing up on my doorstep, which sadly had all the things I didn’t want and none of the things I did want.

 Fast forward several decades to the Revolutionary War.
 The Continental Congress, and later Presidents Washington and Adams, declared several days for giving thanks and prayer.
 But these days were more for the spirit of the occasion and less for a commemoration of the first Pilgrim feast.
 On October 3, 1789, President George Washington declared: